Tolstoluckiy/personal-site/README.md

 # personal-site
 ____
 ## Description
-I started my IT journey by learning html.
+I started my IT journey by learning html and CSS.
 I made this simple website as my homework.

 At the time of writing this readme, I am looking for a job as a software tester.
 Therefore, this site is not only my homework but also a tool for finding a job.